theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/files-and-folders.md

 │   └───workflows #contains the GitHub workflow for publishing ├───docs
+│   ├───assets #contains images and stylesheets for the product page │   │   ├───images
+│   │   │   └───editorial-guide #contains images for the editorial-guide
+│   │   └───stylesheets
-│   ├───assets #contains images and stylesheets for the product page │   ├───editorial-guide #contains content of the editorial guide │   └───release-notes #contains release-notes for all products ├───files #contains downloadable files
+│   ├───editorial-guide #contains content of the editorial guide │   └───release-notes #contains release-notes for all products ├───files #contains downloadable files